splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 * **Billing due** - when the customer needs to make payments before being blocked.
 Even though the customer will have a blocked status, their services will still be accounted;
 * **Next block** - the indicator for customer's profile with recurring billing type that shows the date when customer will be blocked.
 The displayed date can be edited, it implies that the date of the last charge (from which the billing due is calculated) will be changed.
 If the parameter `Enable processing of Billing Due` in `Config → Finance → Automation` is disabled, the status will be shown as `Disabled in config`.
 The status `Already blocked` means that customer has been blocked, the status `In the next billing cycle` means that the customer's balance exceeds the minimum required value;
 * **Deactivation period (Grace period)** - when the customer's services will be marked as inactive, client no longer uses services and the system no longer accounts for it;
-* **Minimal balance** - defines the minimum amount of funds that must be available in the customer account balance at any time, even after the service charge, in order to avoid blocking.
+* **Minimum balance** - defines the minimum amount of funds that must be available in the customer account balance at any time, even after the service charge, in order to avoid blocking.
 The default value is `0`.
 This value can be changed to another according to your needs.
 The negative value (e.g. `-50`) is allowed to use as well;

 <details style="font-size: 15px; margin-bottom: 5px;">
 <summary><b>Example</b></summary>